 Each stock item can have its own reorder point and reorder quantity.
 When available stock falls to or below the reorder point, the item is flagged across the application:

-Inventory access is permission-gated.
-View-only users can see stock levels and dashboards.
-Only users with the manage permission can record adjustments and transfers.
 This keeps warehouse operations tight without locking out the people who need visibility.

 Bill of Materials (BOM) Integration Link finished goods to their component materials.
 When a production order is created, automatically check component availability and allocate raw materials.
 Surface shortages before they stall the production line, not after.